DeepRank/deeprank2/README.md

   - Pytorch regularly publishes updates and not all newest versions will work stably with DeepRank2.
 Currently, the package is tested using [PyTorch 2.1.1](https://pytorch.org/get-started/previous-versions/#v211).
   - We support torch's CPU library as well as CUDA.
 - [PyG](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) and its optional dependencies: `torch_scatter`, `torch_sparse`, `torch_cluster`, `torch_spline_conv`.
-  - The exact command to install pyg will depend on the versiobn of pytorch you are using.
+  - The exact command to install pyg will depend on the version of pytorch you are using.
 Please refer to the source's installation instructions (we recommend using the pip installation for this as it also shows the command for the dependencies).
 - For MacOS with M1 chip users: install [the conda version of PyTables](https://www.pytables.org/usersguide/installation.html).

 Finally install deeprank2 itself: `pip install deeprank2`.